instruct-br-archive/puppet-controlrepo/README.md

 #### /etc/controlrepo/data/common.yaml

 This is the main Hiera data file, and it will hold all configuration shared by all client hosts.
-The first important parameter is the remote URL to the client controlrepo where their own profiles and roles will be keept.
+The first important parameter is the remote URL to the client controlrepo where their own profiles and roles will be kept.

 ``` yaml
 ---